TouchDesigner/TouchEngine-UE-Samples/README.md

 Follow the steps below to build from Visual Studio:

-1. Right click `TouchEngineUE4Samp.uproject`
+1. Right click `TouchEngineUESamp.uproject`
 2. Select Generate `Visual Studio project files` ![Generate VS project files](ReadmePictures/ueSamples01.png?raw=true "Generate VS project files")
-3. Launch the Visual Studio Solution `TouchEngineUE4Samp.sln` in Visual Studio 2019
+3. Launch the Visual Studio Solution `TouchEngineUESamp.sln` in Visual Studio 2019
-4. In Visual Studio, right click the project `TouchEngineUE4Samp` and `Set as startup project`, it should appear in **Bold**.
+4. In Visual Studio, right click the project `TouchEngineUESamp` and `Set as startup project`, it should appear in **Bold**.
 ![Set startup project](ReadmePictures/ueSamples_startup.png?raw=true "Set startup project")
 5. At the top of Visual Studio, you should see two drop down menus, set the configuration to `Development Editor` and the target platform to be `Win64`.
 ![Set configuration](ReadmePictures/ueSamples_configuration.png?raw=true "Set configuration")
 6. In Visual Studio, right click the solution and click on `Rebuild solution`.
 ![Rebuild solution](ReadmePictures/ueSamples02.png?raw=true "Rebuild solution")
 7. It could take a few minutes.
 Grab a cup of coffee.
-8. Launch `TouchEngineUE4Samp.uproject` in Unreal Engine 4.27.1+
+8. Launch `TouchEngineUESamp.uproject` in Unreal Engine 5.0.2+

 ### Use release version

 1. Go to the [release page](https://github.com/TouchDesigner/TouchEngine-UE4/releases) and download the latest release zip file.
 2. Unzip the downloaded file in `Plugins/`.
 3. A folder named TouchEngine-UE4 should now be here with the following structure. ![Plugin folder structure](ReadmePictures/ueSamples03.png?raw=true "Plugin folder structure")
-4. Launch `TouchEngineUE4Samp.uproject` in Unreal Engine 4.27.1+
+4. Launch `TouchEngineUESamp.uproject` in Unreal Engine 5.0.2+

 ## Examples